-Padel Magazine - The lob is one of the shots, see the most used shot at the padel.
-If there is a shot to master the padel, it is this one!
+Padel Magazine - The lob is one of the shots, see the most used shot at padel.
+If there is one move to master in padel, It's This one !

 A good player is one who is able to put 10 lobes in the same place without superfluous action.
 This is certainly the most important stroke of the padel and so do not miss it, because without the control of the lob, even if you are talented, it's a safe bet that you will not come out winners.